monbiote/India_Used_Car_Price_Predictor/README.md

 The best model is: Gradient Boosting with an MSE of 232636185273.258, RMSE of 482323.735 and an R2 of 0.811

 ### Further Improvements
+Preprocessors:
-Preprocessors:  Other imputation methods could be added within the fillprocessor.py file.
+- Other imputation methods could be added within the fillprocessor.py file.
+Features:
-Features: Expand the techniques used within the transformator.py file.
+- Expand the techniques used within the transformator.py file.
+Models/Metrics:
-Models/Metrics: Multiple other predictions methods could be added to our modelselector.py file.
-Used further statistical  performance metrics.
+- Multiple other predictions methods could be added to our modelselector.py file..
+- Used further statistical  performance metrics.
+Pipeline
-Pipeline: To optimize our Python pipeline, we could consider encapsulating the features to leverage the sklearn pipeline technique.
-Designed fitting and transforming methods.
+- To optimize our Python pipeline, we could consider encapsulating the features to leverage the sklearn pipeline technique.
+- Designing fitting and transforming methods.